ekoindia/eko-website/src/blog/EXAMPLE-POST.md

 ---
 layout: blog
-title: This is page title.
-It is displayed on top of the blog in large text.
+title: "This is Blog Title Displayed on Top of the Blog in Large Text"
-description: This is a short description of the post (for example, the first paragraph).
+description: "This is a short description of the post (for example, the first paragraph).
 It is displayed as the short excerpt (preview) of the blog on the blog listing pages.
-Also helps with the SEO.
+Also helps with the SEO."
 date: 2020-12-23
 image: /assets/img/blog/blog-post-main-image.png
+business: eloka/kiosk/api (optional)
 tags:
   - tag1
   - tag2